LeLoomi/hybparc_aruco/README.md

-Hybparc Aruco
+virTUos Hybparc ECG-Training
 ==============

+> ☝️ A much more extensive Readme is [available as PDF](/readme-tex/readme.pdf) in German

 Hands on ECG-placement Training software for med students.
+Students place ECG electrodes, and the software tells them which are right/wrong (/not detected).
+This project is being developed at [MITZ](https://tu-dresden.de/med/mf/mitz).

 -> To have the software save the annotated pictures, create a 'results' directory.
-(Care, per pass 1 pic meaning rn per analysis 10-15 pictures, uncompressed!)
+(Care, per pass 1 pic meaning many pics per single evaluation, uncompressed!)

 General requirements
 --------------------